iterorganization/IMAS-Data-Dictionary/docs/lifecycle.rst

 flexibility and stability requirements: rapid developments of new parts of the DD shared among a small number of persons should have high flexibility and low stability requirements.
-Well established, widely used parts of the DD should have high stability while still have a possibility to evolve, with a strict procedure and a high level of governance.
+Well established, widely used parts of the DD should have high stability while still have the possibility to evolve, with a strict procedure and a high level of governance.
 Two different evolution procedures will regulate these two cases.
 The application domain of each procedure is defined unambiguously